 Strictly No Feeding

-Coyotes will have a greater chance of entering your backyard if you leave open trash containers or pet food out.
+Coyotes will have a greater chance of entering your backyard if you have easily accessible trash cans or leave pet food out.
 They might initially go after food sources when nobody is around, but will slowly become more bold.